-- a) A complete assessment is an independent, comprehensive evaluation of an individual designed to identify information vital to the development of a service strategy and to set goals and objectives which culminate in gainful employment. - 47 b) The assessment is a holistic, ongoing process and should not be viewed as a one-time event.
-It includes a - 48 full array of options from which program staff and the participant make informed decisions and select the - 49 appropriate services that enable the participant to seek and retain long-term, self-sufficient employment.
+- 44 a) A complete assessment is an independent, comprehensive evaluation of an individual designed to identify 45 information vital to the development of a service strategy and to set goals and objectives which culminate in 46 gainful employment. - 47 b) The assessment is a holistic, ongoing process and should not be viewed as a one-time event.
+It includes a - 48 full array of options from which program staff and the participant make informed decisions and select the - 49 appropriate services that enable the participant to seek and retain long-term, self-sufficient employment. - 50

-50 3.
+51 3.
 Individual Employment Plan (IEP):

-- An IEP is required and is developed in partnership with the participant to support a realistic employment goal.
-The development of the IEP and updates or revisions will be based upon the results of the comprehensive assessment process.
-The following should be included: - a) Benchmarks should be established at the beginning of the training and recorded as tasks in the MWorks Employment Plan.
-Mid-term grades and quarter/semester final grades obtained from the training provider or - 56 through the student's portal may be used to document benchmarks.
-In instances where mid-term or final - 57 grades are not available, the case manager must obtain a completed and signed Training Benchmarks Progress - 58 Review form.
-Benchmarks must be monitored and documented at regular intervals, of no more than 60 59 calendar days.
-The original forms are to be retained in the participant's file - 59 calendar days.
-The original forms are to be retained in the participant's file. - b) If a participant fails a benchmark, a written First Warning TAA Failed Benchmark is issued.
-If they fail a second benchmark, a Second Warning TAA Failed Benchmark is issued.
-When the Second Warning is issued, the participant may choose to: - (1) Remain in their initial curriculum and continue with their training; or - (2) Modify their training plan.
+- 52 An IEP is required and is developed in partnership with the participant to support a realistic employment goal.
+53 The development of the IEP and updates or revisions will be based upon the results of the comprehensive 54 assessment process.
+The following should be included: - 55 a) Benchmarks should be established at the beginning of the training and recorded as tasks in the MWorks - 56 Employment Plan.
+Mid-term grades and quarter/semester final grades obtained from the training provider or - 57 through the student's portal may be used to document benchmarks.
+In instances where mid-term or final - 58 grades are not available, the case manager must obtain a completed and signed Training Benchmarks Progress - 59 Review form.
+Benchmarks must be monitored and documented at regular intervals, of no more than 60 60 calendar days.
+The original forms are to be retained in the participant's file. - 61 b) If a participant fails a benchmark, a written First Warning TAA Failed Benchmark is issued.
+If they fail a - 62 second benchmark, a Second Warning TAA Failed Benchmark is issued.
+When the Second Warning is issued, 63 the participant may choose to: 64 - (1) Remain in their initial curriculum and continue with their training; or - (2) Modify their training plan.
 A modified plan includes new benchmarks.
-Modifying the plan provides the participant another opportunity to succeed in training and be eligible to receive completion TRA. - 65 the participant another opportunity to succe66 c) TAA funds may not be used to pay for class retakes. - d) If a participant fails a benchmark in their modified plan, a written First Warning TAA Failed Benchmark isissued. - 69 If the participant fails a second benchmark, they will not be eligible to receive Completion TRA.
-Despite - ineligibility for Completion TRA, the participant may continue in their TAA training provided they will be able to - successfully complete it without exceeding their maximum number of TAA training weeks allowed.
-Reviews of - their progress toward successful completion will continue to be conducted at no more than 60 calendar-dayintervals. - 74
+Modifying the plan provides - the participant another opportunity to succeed in training and be eligible to receive completion TRA. c) TAA funds may not be used to pay for class retakes. - 67 68 d) If a participant fails a benchmark in their modified plan, a written First Warning TAA Failed Benchmark is - 69 issued. - 70 If the participant fails a second benchmark, they will not be eligible to receive Completion TRA.
+Despite 71 ineligibility for Completion TRA, the participant may continue in their TAA training provided they will be able to - 72 successfully complete it without exceeding their maximum number of TAA training weeks allowed.
+Reviews of - 73 their progress toward successful completion will continue to be conducted at no more than 60 calendar-day 74 intervals. - 75

-75 4.
+76 4.
 Information on Training

-- Information on individual counseling to determine which training is suitable training and information on how to apply for such training is available in local and regional areas.
-The individual must be notified in writing of the training determination, the reasoning behind the determination, and the right to reconsideration or appeal. - 79 State TAA Coordinator approval is required for training plans that cost \$25,000 or more. - 80
+- 77 Information on individual counseling to determine which training is suitable training and information on how to 78 apply for such training is available in local and regional areas.
+The individual must be notified in writing of the 79 training determination, the reasoning behind the determination, and the right to reconsideration or appeal. - 80 State TAA Coordinator approval is required for training plans that cost \$25,000 or more. - 81

-81 5.
+82 5.
 Information on How to Apply for Financial Aid